 Need help?
-Check out this post on writing kick-ass titles.
+Check out this post on writing perfect page titles.
 Then, put your finalized title in the field on your template.

 At the end of your post, what action do you want your readers to take?
 Do you want them to sign up for your newsletter?
 Request more information?
 Tweet something?
 Download something?
 Buy something?
 Ideally, the action is relevant to the content they just read.
-For help choosing the perfect CTA for every blog post, read this post.
-Once you've figured out what you want people to do after they read your post, you should add that into your template.
+For help choosing the perfect CTA for every blog post, check out this list of CTA examples.
+Once you've figured out what you want people to do after they read your post, you should add that to your template.

 Prep Your Blog Post for Publishing

-Step 12: Copy and Paste Your Blog Post Into Your Blogging Platform
+11. Add Your Blog Post to Your Blogging Platform